 Day care – Corporal punishment should be prohibited in all private day care settings, including childminding and other informal arrangements.

 Current legality of corporal punishment

 In reporting to the UPR for the 2016 review, the Government stated that violence against children is considered to be “part of” gender-based violence.
 The Combating of Domestic Violence Act 2003 includes in its definition of domestic violence “physical abuse, which includes physical assault or any use of physical force against the complainant” and “emotional, verbal or psychological abuse, which means any pattern of conduct which seriously degrades or humiliates the complainant, or a family member or dependent of the complainant, or deprives such person of privacy, liberty, integrity or security” within the context of a domestic relationship (article 2).
 “Domestic relationship” includes a parent-child relationship (article 3).
-On the face of it, it may seem that this would protect the child from physical and other humiliating punishment within the home, but the Act is not interpreted in this way.
+The Act has been used by the High Court to protect children from ‘harsher’ corporal punishment but there are no indications that it would applies to all forms of corporal punishment, however light.
 The Government reported that amendments to the Combating of Domestic Violence Act 2003 were under discussion for adoption in early 2017.
 The National Plan of Action on Gender-Based Violence 2012-2016 includes as a preventive strategy the promotion of “positive discipline techniques such as alternatives to corporal punishment in all spheres” and aims to ensure widespread availability of relevant materials by 2013 (Action 2.5) but it makes no mention of law reform to prohibit corporal punishment in the home.